dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 T
 ```

 As long as it returns T, you know the test cases are passing.
-This way of organizing tests is also pleasantly concise--you don't have to write a bunch of test bookkeeping code.
+This way of organizing tests is also pleasantly concise -- you don't have to write a bunch of test bookkeeping code.
 However, as you'll discover the first time a test case fails, the result reporting leaves something to be desired.
 When test-+ returns NIL, you'll know something failed, but you'll have no idea which test case it was.

-So let's try another simple--even simpleminded--approach.
+So let's try another simple -- even simpleminded -- approach.
 To find out what happens to each test case, you could write something like this:

 ```c
 (defun test-+ ()